Fibromyalgia is a chronic pain syndrome affecting an estimated 5% of people worldwide. It is characterized by the following symptoms:

 Mortensen, S. A., Rosenfeldt, F., Kumar, A., Dolliner, P., Filipiak, K. J., Pella, D., & Littarru, G. P. (2014).
 The effect of coenzyme Q10 on morbidity and mortality in chronic heart failure: results from Q-SYMBIO: a randomized double-blind trial.
 JACC.
 Heart Failure, 2(6), 641-649.

-Disclaimer: The information presented in this article is not intended as medical advice and should not be viewed as such.Please click here for additional information about Coenzyme Q10 and heart health.
+Disclaimer: The information presented in this article is not intended as medical advice and should not be viewed as such.Please click here for more information about the benefits of Coenzyme Q10 supplementation.